AppFolioOnboarding/tasks/tasks/09_required_tag_association.md

 __Discussion Topic__:
 - [ ] What do you do about existing images that have no tags?
+	- [ ] Pretend this is a production system that has been running for years with thousands of users and zillions of images.
+You can't just drop your production db and rebuild it.
+Your solution should consider the following points:
+		- [ ] You can't just delete the tagless images.
-	- [ ] Hint: you should probably fix them somehow.
-You can't just throw them away, and you shouldn't annoy your users by presenting them with validation errors if they try to open or edit a tagless image.
+		- [ ] You shouldn't annoy users	by presenting them with validation errors if they try to open or edit a tagless image.
+		- [ ] If your solution modifies your production db, then your solution should be able to un-modify your production db if you decide to run an older version of your code on the production db.
+(Hint: what Rails mechanism performs versioned db changes?)

 __Dependencies__:
 - Image Tags